loraxipam/ssssbc/README.md

 ## Hardware

-My first cut at this was to use a Adafruit BLE Feather and update my cruddy RTC with a BLE message once a month.
+My first cut at this was to use an Adafruit BLE Feather and update my cruddy RTC with a BLE message once a month.
 But I got a DS3231 instead and it's much better accuracy, so you can run this most any Arduino-ish thingy you have.

    - ![Adafruit](https://www.adafruit.com/product/2829) Feather or Metro or Arduino.
 The choice is yours...the choice is yours.
    - ![Realtime clock](https://www.adafruit.com/product/3028) The DS3231 is good or go with DS1307.
 DS3231 is 3V happy.
    - ![Shift register](https://www.digikey.com/en/products/filter/logic-shift-registers/712) Ye olde 74HC595 for me.
    - ![Seven segment LED](https://www.digikey.com/en/products/filter/display-modules-led-character-and-numeric) Pick a LED.
-   - Resistors - You'll need a few to get the right mA through your LED.
+   - Resistors - You'll need eight and still get the right mA through your LED.
 Do the math.
-Usually 110 ohm with a red LED is fine.
+A 100 ohm @ 3.3V with a red LED is usually fine.
-   - Trim pot - A trim pot can be used to choose which of the bit patterns you'd like to see
+   - Trim pot - A trim pot can be used to choose which of the bit patterns you'd like to see.
+   - Switch - A single-pole single-throw switch to turn on/off daylight savings time (optional).

 ## Layout